PKUbioinfo-Zhulab/DeepHoF/README.md

 # Contact
-Any question, please do not hesitate to contact me: qianguo@pku.edu.cn
+Any question, please do not hesitate to contact me: qianguo@pku.edu.cn.